You may tell Cloudflare Pages how your site needs to be built as well as where its output files will be located.

 |Zola||(requires environment variable)|

-If you're looking to set a specific version of a framework your Cloudflare Pages project is using, note that Pages will respect your package manager of choice during your build process.
-For instance, if you use Gatsby.js, your
+If you want to set a specific version of a framework your Cloudflare Pages project is using, note that Pages will respect your package manager of choice during your build process.
+For example, if you use Gatsby.js, your

 package.json should indicate a version of the